 Zoom regularly consults with people with disabilities through several methods.
 Since 2016, as part of a collaboration with several U.S. universities, the Zoom Accessibility Team has participated in monthly meetings with a group of users with a variety of disabilities, as well as accessibility experts.
-Additionally, Zoom frequently presents on its accessibility practices and philosophy to customers and collaborates with accessibility teams and employees with disabilities who work for a variety of customers - including large enterprises and customers in financial services and government.
-Topics of discussion include:
+Additionally, Zoom frequently presents its accessibility practices and philosophy to customers and collaborates with accessibility teams and employees with disabilities who work for a variety of customers across a spectrum of industries - including large enterprises and customers in financial services and government.
+Topics of discussion typically include: